gridscale/gscloud/CONTRIBUTING.md

 # Contributing to gscloud

-As an open source project, we encourage and appreciate any kind of contributions like comments, enhancement requests, bug reports, or code contributions!
+As an Open Source project, we encourage and appreciate any kind of contributions like comments, enhancement requests, bug reports, or code contributions!

 ## Development workflow